duffleit/duffleit.github.io-deprecated/_posts/2016-11-11-missing-optionals-in-dotNet.md

 # Why I don’t like exceptions

 There are some reasons I use exceptions very sparingly.
 The first one can be described by a look at the purpose of exceptions.
-They can scream “Help me!” (aka throw), and your program will jump to someone else who says “I’m the Saviour” (aka catch).
+They can scream "Help me!" (aka `throw`), and your program will jump to someone else who says "I’m the Saviour" (aka `catch`).
 The problem I have with this behavior is that the catch functionality can be completely elsewhere in code then the throw capability.
 This circumstance makes your code __hard to read, follow and understand__.
-If you think about this in detail, it even smells a little after the greatly feared GOTO.
+If you think about this in detail, it even smells a little after the greatly feared `GOTO`.

 The second reason is that they are __simple to overlook__.
 As mentioned above, the method __signature won’t tell__ you about the exception, and there is no way to declare this behavior (besides comments of course).
-There are mechanisms for more explicit declarations in other languages, like checked-exceptions in Java.
+There are mechanisms for more explicit declarations in other languages, like [checked-exceptions](https://stackoverflow.com/questions/613954/the-case-against-checked-exceptions) in Java  .
 Even if they aren’t that popular at all, they provide a possibility to tell the caller of a method, that this method has some edge cases which won’t return an image.
 In .Net there is no language-level support for a similar concept.

 Another reason is their very __cumbersome syntax__.
 Your catch-blocks should be as small as possible, but this leads to the noise of declaring all your variables outside the catch scope.
 Besides this, the additional scope makes reading your code difficult.